“`html

 Program Curriculum: What You’ll Learn in 150 Hours

-Virginia’s nail technology license requires 150 hours of training — and AVI’s curriculum is engineered to make every one of those hours count.
+Virginia’s nail technology license requires 150 hours of training — and AVI’s Nail Technology (NO FINANCIAL AID FOR THIS PROGRAM) curriculum is engineered to make every one of those hours count.
 You won’t spend time on filler coursework.
 Every skill you learn is a skill you will use on the floor as a working professional.

 Core Technical Skills